helenzhou6/FAC-Notes/weekEleventoTwelve.md

     * Each issue should contain:
         - pictures of your wireframes
         - acceptance criteria (define these with your PO)
-        - a priority label
+        - a priority label (use dwyl imported labels)
-        - a time estimate
+        - a time estimate (yuse dwyl imported labels)
 6. Order issues in milestone and assign them
+    * Use Milestones to manage time - based on the sprints - link to user journeys and user stories in the desription - add the small/technical issues and order by importance

 ### Starting build
 1. Write your initial `README.md` ([good example here](https://github.com/fac-12/Little-Window) and [another template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2))